ethereum-optimism/infra/proxyd/README.md

 Once you have a config file, start the daemon via `proxyd <path-to-config>.toml`.

+## WebSockets

+WebSocket support is enabled with `ws_port`, `ws_backend_group`, and `ws_method_whitelist`.
+The whitelist controls which methods are accepted on the WS endpoint.
+By default, accepted WS methods are proxied directly to the selected upstream WS backend connection, which is the expected behavior for stateful methods such as `eth_subscribe`.

+To enable a WS method to run through the intelligent filtering/load-balancing described below, also add it to `rpc_method_mappings`.
+Mapped WS methods use backend-group forwarding, so they can receive transaction filtering, rate limiting, retries, and consensus-aware routing.
+Transaction submission or validation methods that are whitelisted but unmapped are rejected instead of being forwarded directly over WS.

 ## Consensus awareness

 Starting on v4.0.0, `proxyd` is aware of the consensus state of its backends.
 This helps minimize chain reorgs experienced by clients.